karmab/kcli-plan-openshift4-upi/README.md

 ## Purpose

-This repository provides a plan which deploys a vm where:
+This repository provides a plan which deploys an installer vm where:
 - openshift-install and oc are downloaded
-- dnsmasq and radvd are set to provide ipv6 services in a dedicated network.
+- dnsmasq, haproxy and radvd are set to provide services in a dedicated network, either on ipv4 or ipv6
+- disconnected registry and olm operators are synced
 - openshift-install is leveraged to generate ignition file for all the nodes.
 - rhcos live iso is used along with coreos-installer to generate an auto installer for each node
 - an optional bootstrap vm is precreated to be used along with the live iso
+- if specified, virtual masters and workers are created and started
+- if specified, baremetal masters and workers are rebooted in the iso via racadm

 ## Why

-We leverage a dedicated network for hosting ipv6 and upi support services
+This provides an easy way to deploy Openshift using UPI

-We also use custom isos to drive the installation in an automated way
+Custom isos are used to drive the installation.

 ## Requirements